 Getting Around#

-Everything in this itinerary is walkable.
-The only metro you might need is for the airport or National Archaeological Museum.
+Good news: everything in this itinerary is walkable.
+Athens’ center is surprisingly compact.
+The only metro ride you might need is for the airport or the National Archaeological Museum.

 Storage#

-Airport: Luggage storage available (Pacific Travel) Monastiraki: Some storage services near the square
+Airport: Luggage storage available (Pacific Travel, in the arrivals area) Monastiraki: A few storage services operate near the square — check Athens Lockers

 What to Bring#